Crocodiles on the Great Barrier Reef?!! That’s enough to put anyone off entering the water!

 This is what makes Green Island the perfect way to visit the Great Barrier Reef – whatever the weather!

-We have visited Green Island few times over the years – 90% of the time the weather has been postcard perfect – white sands, blue sea, calm waters – but Tropical North Qld has a wet season and sometimes there is a bit of wind and rain.
-If you find yourself on holiday in the region and the weather is looking a bit on the wet side – don’t let it stop you exploring – a Green Island adventure is the perfect way to experience the reef in the rain, or the sun.
+We have visited Green Island a few times over the years – 90% of the time the weather has been postcard-perfect – white sands, blue sea, calm waters – but Tropical North Qld has a wet season and sometimes there is a bit of wind and rain.
+If you find yourself on holiday in the region and the weather is looking a bit on the wet side – don’t let it stop you exploring – a Green Island adventure is the perfect way to experience the reef in the rain or the sun.

 We recently traveled to Green Island as guests of Great Adventures.
 As we departed from Cairns the sky was an ominous grey colour and we were warned on departure that the wind was currently at 30 knots (which meant absolutely nothing to me until we got into the open ocean!)
 The lovely staff advised us to sit at the back of the boat – particularly as we were travelling with kids – as this would be the most stable and least sea-sickly part of the boat.
 We were a bit concerned about what the trip out to the island had in store (especially as we had just filled ourselves up on the complimentary tea, coffee, juice and biscuits available before departure) – but we didn’t have to be worried at all.
 The catamaran sliced through the waves, and apart from a few exciting bumps and sways we were at the island in no time and ready for adventure!